Singapore pressures Indonesia to identify firms behind haze

 Indonesia, Southeast Asia's largest economy, has vastly expanded its palm oil plantations in the past decade, overtaking Malaysia to become the world's biggest supplier.
 In doing so it has cleared huge swathes of forest and peatland areas.

-Corruption and Indonesia's decentralized political system have hindered efforts to stem the haze problem, said Jackson Ewing, a researcher at the Centre for Non-Traditional Security at Singapore's Nanyang Technological University.
+Corruption and Indonesia's decentralised political system have hindered efforts to stem the haze problem, said Jackson Ewing, a researcher at the Centre for Non-Traditional Security at Singapore's Nanyang Technological University.

-"Burning is quick, efficient and requires very little labor to clear land," he said.
+"Burning is quick, efficient and requires very little labour to clear land," he said.